Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Trajectory Optimization for Unknown Target Tracking

-\begin{remark} Collecting bearings data in a circular orbit is a widely used strategy in many model-based methods, such as FIM-based methods in (\cite{li2022three}, \cite{zhao2013optimal}) and PE-based methods in (\cite{yang2020entrapping}).
+\begin{remark} Collecting bearings data in a circular orbit is a widely used strategy in many model-based methods, such as FIM-based methods in \cite{li2022three} and \cite{zhao2013optimal}, and PE-based methods in \cite{yang2020entrapping}.
 Although similar in form, the tracking metric for GP-based target tracking based on data-dependence analysis differs significantly from traditional metrics in terms of mechanism. \end{remark}

 With {\it the optimal desired bearing} $\lambda^{\star}(t)$, the next question is how to sample them without knowing the true position of the target under motion constraints.
-A common choice is to use the predicted target states in the trajectory optimization problem (\cite{he2020trajectory}).
+A common choice is to use the predicted target states in the trajectory optimization problem \citep{he2020trajectory}.
 But when the initial tracking error is large, this setting may lead to unfavorable measurements being collected.

-Alternatively, we use the posterior distribution about target motion as a probabilistic model.
-With the posterior distribution (\ref{eq16}) and (\ref{eq17}) about the unknown target position $P_T(t_{k+i})$, the {\it bearing to be sampled} $\tilde{\lambda}(t_{k+i})$ in the future can be determined as
+Alternatively, with the posterior distribution (\ref{eq16}) and (\ref{eq17}) about the unknown target position $P_T(t_{k+i})$, the {\it bearing to be sampled} $\lambda(t_{k+i})$ in the future can be determined with $P_T(t_{k+i}) \sim \mathcal{N}\big(\mu_k(t_{k+i}), \Sigma_{k}(t_{k+i}) \big)$ and the AUV position $P_A(t_{k+i})$.
+Therefore, the posterior distribution about future bearings to be sampled ${\lambda}(t_{k+i})$ can be obtained.
+We thus adopt the expected similarity function